surgical-robotics-ai/surgical-robotics-ai.github.io/surgical-robotics-challenge-2023/challenge-2023.md

   * The challenge consists of an online phase (in simulation) followed by an in-person phase (with physical hardware)
   * The simulation environment uses SI units to better match the physical environment
   * The simulation environment uses models of real phantoms
+  * The simulation environment uses a more realistic model of the surgical instrument
   * The accuracy of the simulated robots is consistent with that of the physical robots
   * The stereo endoscope video in the physical setup is consistent with that of the simulated environment (i.e., will be higher quality)